From Cheese to Pie - Oysters To Bourbon

 Penning’s Farm Market in Warwick

-Penning's has beautiful squash, stunning brusselsprouts, pretty pies, and
+Penning's has beautiful squash, stunning brusselsprouts, pretty pies,

-beyond Warwick for its homey feel and top quality goods.
+is famous beyond Warwick for its homey feel and top quality goods.

 Photo courtesy of Penning's Instagram Feed - Follow them here.